the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 ---
 layout: post
-title:  "How To Get Hired as an AI / ML Engineer (in 2025"
+title:  "How To Land Your Next AI / ML Role"
 date:   2025-07-22 7:00:00 -0600
 ---